Pension offsetting in divorce

 Sounds simple.
 Often isn’t.
-Pension offsetting analysis to support confident financial decisions.
+Expert analysis to support confident offsetting decisions.

 What is Pension Offsetting?